rahatalionline/github-demo/README.md

 1. performs "Rebuild Relationships"
 1. performs "Repair Roles"

-**./bin/sugarcrm osy:repair -e --profile**
+**./bin/sugarcrm osy:repair -e**
 1. executes "Quick Repair and Rebuild" and executes the queries directly without waiting for confirmation
 1. performs "Rebuild Relationships"
 1. performs "Repair Roles"

-1. view used memory and run time
+**./bin/sugarcrm osy:repair -d**
+1. executes "Quick Repair and Rebuild" and doest not executes the queries directly to database
+1. performs "Rebuild Relationships"
+1. performs "Repair Roles"

 ### Exit code
 In case of error in the execution of the queries, an exit code returns > 0